-- 3.3.5 Plans for travel and accommodation shall be prepared in accordance with 6.3 and 6.4.
-See travel section of website, risk assessments and audit forms. - 3.3.6 A risk assessment and management system shall be initiated by the venture provider in accordance with Clause 4 to clarify the associated risks and benefits.
+Travel and accommodation is prepared in accordance with 6.3 and 6.4.
+See travel section of website, risk assessments and audit forms.

+3.3.6 A risk assessment and management system shall be initiated by the venture provider in accordance with Clause 4 to clarify the associated risks and benefits.